 Have you ever had a time when you were enjoying what you were doing so much so that you were completely absorbed by it?
 So on a roll writing a report or assignment that an hour slipped by unnoticed?
 So enthralled with that Game of Thrones episode that you didn’t hear your partner calling your name?
 So blissed out during yoga that the past and the future just fell away and you felt completely in the present?

-Psychologists call that experience “flow”.
-This is what happens when you are fully engaged with a task and, according to Seligman, engagement is one of the five crucial building blocks of wellbeing.
+Psychologists call that experience “flow” - a state of being fully engaged with a task and, according to Seligman, engagement is one of the five crucial building blocks of wellbeing.
 We all achieve flow doing different things – sport for some, music for others, a hobby or a work project.
 Figure out what in your life gives you a sense of engagement.

 Humans are built to belong.
 We need connection, intimacy, and emotional and physical contact with others.

-The final building block that allows humans to flourish is accomplishment.
-This means gaining mastery over something is important for its own sake, even if the accomplishment is not linked to any of the other building blocks of wellbeing.
+The final building block that allows humans to flourish is accomplishment, or a sense of mastery over something.
+Gaining mastery over something is important for its own sake, even if the accomplishment is not linked to any of the other building blocks of wellbeing.